 As a small business owner, you always look for ways to improve your company's bottom line.
-Sometimes, you may be so focused on helping the business succeed that you forget your own needs.
-Be prepared for unexpected financial challenges, give your family peace of mind and reduce stress when you save an emergency fund.
+Sometimes you may be so focused on helping the business succeed that you forget your own needs.
+Be prepared for unexpected financial challenges, give your family peace of mind, and reduce stress by saving an emergency fund.
 It's an important part of your financial portfolio.

 What is an Emergency Fund?

 These emergencies are a few examples of unexpected expenses that affect your finances.
-You could withdraw from your 401(k) or IRA, take out a loan or borrow from your business, but those steps cause severe penalties both now and in the future.
-With an emergency fund, you can weather these challenges with little ill effects.
+You could withdraw from your 401(k) or IRA, take out a loan, or borrow from your business, but those steps can cause penalties now and in the future.
+With an emergency fund, you can weather these challenges with fewer long-term consequences.

 How Much Should you Save in an Emergency Fund?